arnoutb/hello-world/README.md

 # hello-world
 This is my first repository.
+It contains a hello world for GitHub.